 The Advisory Group is comprised of senior leaders from across disciplines and sectors that act as stewards of strong ties between Harvard and the region that provide vision, advice, and support to the Regional Office and its initiatives.

-ecosiSTEAM is an initiative to promote and implement a learning model that allows for the accelerated development of new capacities and abilities related to science, technology, engineering, arts, and mathematics (STEAM), to enhance the creative and innovative capacities of Chilean youth and ensure their full participation and inclusion in the challenges of the 21st century.
+This initiative implements a learning model that allows for the accelerated development of new capacities related to science, technology, engineering, arts, and mathematics (STEAM), to enhance the innovation of Chilean youth and ensure their full participation in the challenges of the 21st century.

 Chilean University Alliance for Women in Academia

-The aim of this Alliance is to discuss and share experiences, best practices and difficulties within the universities, in order to increase the number of women in academia and give greater visibility to the contribution they make to universities, inspired and nurtured by Harvard’s Faculty Development & Diversity Office.
+This Alliance aims to discuss and share experiences, best practices and difficulties within the universities, in order to increase the number of women in academia and give greater visibility to the contribution they make, inspired and nurtured by Harvard’s Faculty Development & Diversity Office.

-Recupera Chile brings together Harvard students, alumni and faculty, as well as Chilean academics, non-profits, private, and public sector organizations to focus on post-disaster recovery.
+Recupera Chile brings together Harvard and Chilean communities to focus on post-disaster recovery.
 The program focused on technical assistance, livelihood restoration, capacity building, community mental health, economic recovery, early childhood education, cultural heritage restoration, and built space in communities affected by the 2010 earthquake and tsunami.

 Universidad Mayor Graduate Research Grant